adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/realworld.md

 Calling the `/.auth/logout` endpoint on the Azure App Service mobile backend will remove the entry on the token store.
 However, it does not (currently) invalidate the token.
 The token, if submitted, will still authorize the user.
-Note, however, that the refresh token is stored in the token store.
+The refresh token is stored in the token store.
 The user submitting the token will be unable to refresh the token.
 Once the ZUMO token has expired (which happens an hour after it was created), the logout is complete.

 We need to do a HTTP client call for this purpose: